atsushieno/aap-core/docs/GUI_INTERNALS.md

 - `controllers: MutableMap<Int, Controller>` keyed by `instanceId`

-Additionally, each controller gets a service-side `guiInstanceId`.
+Additionally, each controller gets:

+- a service-side GUI instance ID
+- a service-side `guiSessionId`

 Current rules:

 - at most one controller is kept alive per plugin `instanceId`
 - reconnecting the same plugin instance replaces the previous controller
+- the service-side GUI instance ID identifies the live GUI instance
-- `guiInstanceId` exists mainly for stale-disconnect filtering
+- the GUI service session ID exists mainly for stale-disconnect filtering and connection/session identity
-- `guiInstanceId` is not the same thing as the C GUI extension's `aap_gui_instance_id`
+- the GUI service session ID is not the same thing as the C GUI extension's `aap_gui_instance_id`
+- future API expansion may allow more than one GUI instance per plugin instance; the session ID and GUI instance ID must remain distinct concepts

 That distinction matters.

-The service-side `guiInstanceId` is an internal session token for Messenger protocol safety.
+The service-side `guiSessionId` value is the current wire representation of the GUI service session ID.
+The current Messenger protocol exchanges the session ID, not the service-side GUI instance ID.

 ## View factory resolution